Membership of the Advisory Committee on Vaccines (ACV).

 Dr Vicky Sheppeard is a public health physician specialising in communicable disease control.
-As Director of the Communicable Diseases Branch, NSW she delivered new immunisation programs, responded to emerging infectious disease threats, and adopted innovative technologies.
-Dr Sheppeard has also served as the NSW representative on Communicable Disease Network Australia and deputy chair of the National Immunisation Committee.
-Dr Vicky Sheppeard provides expertise in the fields of communicable disease control in adults and children and vaccine program implementation.
+Her current role is Director, Public Health Unit for South Eastern Sydney Local Health District with responsibilities including communicable disease control and provision of the adolescent vaccination program across the District of almost 1 million residents.
+Previously Vicky was Director of the NSW Communicable Diseases Branch and the NSW representative on Communicable Disease Network Australia and deputy chair of the National Immunisation Committee.
+Dr Vicky Sheppeard provides expertise in the fields of communicable disease control and in vaccine program implementation.

 Associate Professor Adrienne Torda is a physician specialising in infectious diseases.
 She is a senior staff specialist in the Department of Infectious Diseases at the Prince of Wales Hospital, Sydney and an Associate Professor in the Faculty of Medicine, UNSW Sydney.
 She has a PhD, a Graduate Diploma of Bioethics, is an Associate Fellow of the Australia and New Zealand Association of Health Professional Educators and is a Senior Fellow of the Higher Education Academy.
 Her research interests include translational research topics such as vaccine coverage in vulnerable populations and diabetic foot infections.
 She is involved in a number of medical education research projects, examining the impact of educational innovations in medicine.
 From 2004 to 2007 she was a member of the National Influenza Pandemic Committee.
 Associate Professor Torda provides expertise in infectious diseases in adults and children.